AdrianArcoGonzalez/beer-searcher/README.md

 # Beer Explorer App

 Welcome to the Beer Explorer app, a delightful application crafted with Vite, React, and TypeScript.
-Discover a world of beers using the Punk API.
+Discover a world of beers using the Punk API [https://punkapi.com/documentation/v2](https://punkapi.com/documentation/v2).
 The app is live on Netlify and accessible at [https://beer-shercher.netlify.app/](https://beer-shercher.netlify.app/).
 I've also put the code through rigorous testing using Jest.

 ## Key Features